After failure of first-line VEGFR-TKIs sunitinib or sorafenib in aRCC, look to

 - The development of pneumonitis has been reported even at a reduced dose

-- Some of these infections have been severe (eg, leading to respiratory or hepatic failure) or fatal
+- Some of these infections have been severe (eg, leading to sepsis, respiratory failure, or hepatic failure) or fatal

 - Physicians and patients should be aware of the increased risk of infection with AFINITOR